scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 69.57

-This teams got potential but its boom or bust and you can tell that looking at Kmans bench this last week that its hard to pick all the Booms.
+This team has potential, but it's boom or bust, and you can tell, looking at K-Man's bench this last week, that it's hard to pick all the booms.

 | Name           | Team    | Depth |
 | -------------- | ------- | ----- |